fugu-chop/launch_school/rb101_programming_foundations/lesson_4/lesson_4_notes.md

 ```
 ### Element assignment
 ###### String element assignment
 We can use the element assignment notation of `String` in order to change the value of a specific character within a string by referring to its index.
-As mentioned in previous lessons, this is a __mutating method__.
+The element reassignment always returns the *assigned value*.
+This is a __mutating method__.
 ```
-str = "Dobby's favorite color is blue" str[0] = 'B' str
+str = "Dobby's favorite color is blue" str[0] = 'B'
+=> "B"

+str
 => "Bobby's favorite color is blue"
 ```
 ###### Array element assignment
 We can assign elements of an array in the same way.
-This is a __mutating method__.
+This is a __mutating method__ and the element reassignment __always__ returns the *assigned value*, even if the underlying array is *empty*.
 ```
 arr = [1, 2, 3, 4, 5]
 arr[0] += 1